 2. Can I try the app before buying?
 Which pricing option is best for me?

-For a one-time project or experiencing the app before making a long term commitment, weekly subscription is an inexpensive option.
-Quarterly subscription for longer projects, and yearly subscription or one-time price options are best for users who plan to use the app on an ongoing basis.
+For a one-time project or experiencing the app before making a long term commitment, quarterly subscription is an inexpensive option.
+Use yearly subscription or one-time price options if you plan to use the app for a longer project or an ongoing basis.

 3. My subscription is current, but I deleted the app.
 What to do?

 Re-download SnipTag from the App Store.
 You won’t be charged again, and your subscription will continue (Can check via SnipTag > Preferences).

 4. My subscription is current (or I paid one-time price), but the app won’t let me import photos and asks me to renew subscription.